rhysseddon/Flags-Quiz-MS2-Project-/README.md

 -	Score counter so the user can see how well they are doing.
 -	Provides correct answer so the user can learn and answer correctly next time.
 -	Reset Button
--	The user should be provided with feedback when clicking the answers so that they know an input has been successfully given and weather it is correct or incorrect.
+-	The user should be provided with feedback when clicking the answers so that they know an input has been successfully given and whether it is correct or incorrect.
 -   End message to tell the user how well they did and to let them restart.

  Functionality to leave out: